 Upon completion of the Bachelor of Arts in Theatre, students will be able to:

-- Identify where theatre arts theory/practice compliments, mirrors, and is informed by biblical values and content (ULO 1).
+2. Identify and describe where and how the theatrical arts compliment, mirror, and are informed by biblical values and content (ULO 1, ULO 2).

 Writing Competency Requirement

-Writing competency is determined within the Department of Communication Studies by a full-time faculty assessment of in-class and out-of-class writing samples.
+Writing competency is determined within the Department of Communication Studies by a full-time faculty assessment of in-class writing samples and completion of ENGL 313 with a grade of C or higher.
 A minimum four page reaction or research paper from a 300 or 400 level Communication Studies required or elective course is submitted (with expected rewrites and corrections) with a student's identification number and no other corrective faculty comments or marks (out-of-class sample).
-A two hour proctored timed writing opportunity is offered in the fall and spring semesters and a minimum of four handwritten pages must be submitted in response to an open-ended question chosen in advance by the student, designating their work by student identification number as well (in-class writing sample).
-In each sample, the fourth page must have written commentary that is at or exceeds the center of the fourth page to meet the minimum length standard.
-Full-time faculty assess the two submissions, give a numerical designation, and the combined total either passes or fails.
-After a second failure to pass the writing competency requirement, a student must enroll in ENGL 210, consult the Communication Studies Department Chair and pass the course to fulfill the requirement.
+Full-time faculty assess the submissions, give a numerical designation based on the WCR University-wide rubric with a minimum score of 15.
+After a second failure to pass the department writing competency requirement, a student must enroll in ENGL 210, consult the Communication Studies Department Chair, and pass the course to fulfill the requirement.

 |Select 18 credits from the following:||18|